svo/zcash-miner/README.md

-Zcash Miner
+# Zcash Miner
-==

-The purpose of this project is to provide mechanisms for developing, testing and deploying a Zcash miner.
+The purpose of this project is to provide mechanisms for developing, testing and deploying Zcash miners.

 NOTES
 - this project uses git submodules so you will want to clone recursively to have all expected behaviours.

 `git clone --recursive git@github.com:svo/zcash-miner.git`

-Setup
+## Setup
---

 Requirements:
 - Vagrant (tested with version: 1.9.3)